DCasely/dcasely/README.md

 # Software Engineer at The Casely Group

-CodeWars Top 3% Honors
+CodeWars Top 3% Honors 💯

-"If you're going to bet on someone, bet on him..." - Ricky V, Software Engineer at Facebook
+A Software Engineer with a focus on Enhancing Sales & Marketing Performance. 📈 "If you're going to bet on someone, bet on him..." - Ricky V, Software Engineer at Facebook

 ## Experience